imgix/sf-commerce-cloud/CONTRIBUTING.md

 # Contributing Guidelines

-Bellow are some guidelines for contributing to the project.
+Below are some guidelines for contributing to the project.

 ## Workflow